 Driving in Louisiana can be a challenge or a pleasure, especially during the summer months.
 No matter the conditions, accidents happen.
 Everything from a fender bender to a major highway pile-up is possible when you get behind the wheel in the Lake Charles area.
 While we call these accidents, oftentimes they are a result of the wrongdoer neglecting to follow the laws or rules of the road.

-An attorney from The Johnson Firm can be a lifesaver.
+A personal injury attorney in Lake Charles can be a lifesaver.
 Insurance companies look for any excuse to deny responsibility.
 Even when they can’t avoid responsibility, they almost always try to get away with paying less than what is owed.

 There are important laws that you must follow that the insurance companies know and may use against you if you do not have an attorney.